angular/quickstart/README.md

 Shut it down manually with Ctrl-C.

+Test-runner output appears in the terminal window.
+We can update our app and our tests in real-time, keeping a weather eye on the console for broken tests.
+Karma is occasionally confused and it is often necessary to shut down its browser or even shut the command down (Ctrl-C) and restart it.
+No worries; it's pretty quick.

+The `HTML-Reporter` is also wired in.
+That produces a prettier output; look for it in `~_test-output/tests.html`.

 ### End-to-end (E2E) Tests

 **BEFORE RUNNING THE FIRST TEST** you must update the Selenium webdriver.
 Run `npm webdriver:update`.